Network Codes for Real-Time Applications: Performance Evaluation

 {\flushleft \bf Results.} In Fig. \ref{fig:perf1}, we can see that the proposed Max Clique algorithm consistently and significantly outperforms all other algorithms.
 In particular, for the case \{$n=20, m=20$\}, on average, Max Clique performs 1.3 times better than both the Best Repetition and COPE-Like.
 For the loss rates between 40\% and 50\%, Max Clique performs up to 1.6 times better than the COPE-Like algorithm, and for the loss rates between 10\% and 15\%, Max Clique performs up to 3.8 times better than the Best Repetition algorithm.
 Similar trend but higher improvement, 1.35 times on average and up to 4.5 times, could be observed for the case \{$n=40, m=20$\} in Fig \ref{fig:perf1-b}.

-When the loss rate is larger than a certain threshold (65\% in Fig. \ref{fig:perf1-a}), the performance of Max Clique is similar to that of the Best Repetition, which suggests that Max Clique also tries to select the best uncoded packet.
-This is because a plain packet now benefits many users due to high loss rate.
-When the loss rate is larger than another threshold (50\% for Fig. \ref{fig:perf1-a}), the performance of COPE-Like is similar to that of Random Repetition, which suggests that packets cannot be coded together while being instantly decodable to all users.
+Two interesting observations can be made from Fig. \ref{fig:perf1-a} (and similarly for Fig. \ref{fig:perf1-b}): (i) When the loss rate is larger than a certain threshold (65\% in Fig. \ref{fig:perf1-a}), the performance of Max Clique is similar to that of the Best Repetition, which suggests that Max Clique also tries to select the best uncoded packet.
+This is because a plain packet now benefits many users due to high loss rate. (ii) When the loss rate is larger than another threshold (50\% in Fig. \ref{fig:perf1-a}), the performance of COPE-Like is similar to that of Random Repetition, which suggests that packets cannot be coded together while being instantly decodable to all users.
 This is because when the loss rate is high, given any pair of 2 plain packets, there exists a user who lost both w.h.p.